-Although expressed in an unusual way, Hilbert's completeness axiom can be regarded as the second order statement asserting Dedekind completeness (equivalently, the least upper bound axiom) in the theory of ordered fields.
-This is his only use of these axioms [Hil62] to prove geometric theorems; Hilbert's other applications are to proving metamathematical (independence/consistency) results.
+Although expressed in an unusual way36, Hilbert's completeness axiom can be regarded as the second order statement asserting Dedekind completeness (equivalently, the least upper bound axiom) in the theory of ordered fields.
+The only use of these axioms is to [Hil62, §17] to prove the categoricity and unite synthetic and analytic geometry.
+Hilbert's other applications of these axioms are to proving metamathematical (independence/consistency) results.

-A standard result in advanced calculus courses shows every Dedekind complete field is Archimedean.
+A standard result in advanced calculus courses ([Spi80, p 124]) shows every Dedekind complete field is Archimedean.
 So the Archimedean axiom is redundant in Hilbert's system.
 He singles it out to show that the '(Dedekind) completeness' is not needed for such important results as Theorem 9.15 showing the equivalence between decomposition and measure for determining area.